KumarrGulshan/mindcore-llm/README.md

 # MindCore: LLM From Scratch Project

-This project aims to build a small-scale Large Language Model (LLM) from scratch using PyTorch, primarily for educational and learning purposes.
-It implements a minimal Transformer architecture and includes scripts for training and serving the model via a simple API.
+This project implements a minimal Large Language Model (LLM) based on the Transformer architecture using PyTorch, primarily for educational and learning purposes.

-## Project Structure

-The codebase is organized as follows:

--   `src/model/`: Core implementation of the Transformer architecture (`attention.py`, `transformer.py`).
--   `src/data/`: Data handling, including dataset loading and tokenization (`dataset_loader.py`, `tokenizer.py`).
--   `src/training/`: Training loop and utilities (`train_loop.py`, `utils.py`).
--   `src/inference/`: Model generation/inference logic (`generate.py`).
--   `src/api/`: FastAPI application for serving the model (`app.py`).
--   `scripts/`: Shell scripts for common operations (`run_train.sh`, `run_api.sh`, `setup_env.sh`).
--   `data/`: Directory for raw, processed, and sample data.
--   `models/`: Directory for storing model checkpoints and fine-tuned versions.
--   `notebooks/`: Jupyter notebooks for exploration and experimentation.
+For comprehensive documentation on the architecture, configuration, and detailed usage, please refer to the [DOCUMENTATION.md](DOCUMENTATION.md) file.

-## Setup and Installation
+## Quick Setup

 1.  **Clone the repository:**
     ```bash